natrontech/kubelab-workshops/kubernetes-basics/04_networking/03_create_service_2/solution.md

 kubectl run webpod -n dev3 --image nginx --port 80
 ```

+The created pod received the label `run=webpod` automatically, because we used the `kubectl run` command.
-Create a service.yaml file with the following content:
+Create a service.yaml file with the following content, which selects the pod by the label `run=webpod`:
 ```yaml
 apiVersion: v1
 kind: Service